B2B vs. B2C Legal Translations

 B2B legal documents are mostly written for business experts and their legal departments or lawyers, who are used to reading complex legal terminology.
 In B2C, however, it is different: Most consumers are not familiar with legal language.

-Concise terms and conditions that are phrased in a way that is easy to understand can be beneficial for B2C companies for various reasons: First, they can avoid disappointments due to misunderstandings and thereby support customer retention and loyalty.
+Clear and concise terms and conditions benefit B2C companies in many ways.
+Easy-to-understand language helps prevent misunderstandings.
+This reduces customer disappointment and strengthens retention and loyalty.
 Second, with terms and conditions that are easy to grasp, your business can convey a general sense of reliability and transparency.
 Third, when prospective clients find your terms and conditions easier to understand than those of your competitors, they will often prefer you, which means that you will have a significant competitive advantage.

 Linguists can take this into account, especially when you brief them about your preferences for easy language in translations.